Faculty & Staff

 Mrs. Claire Commers, Librarian

 Mrs. Commers serves as the Librarian at Providence Academy.
 As a founding faculty member, Mrs. Commers is always eager to share her love and appreciation for reading and excellent literature with the Providence Academy community.
 Mrs. Commers holds a Bachelor’s degree in School and Community Health Education from the University of Minnesota, and a Master’s degree in Library Media Education from Minnesota State University, Mankato.
-To further benefit our readers, Mrs. Commers is currently working towards a Reading Specialist Certificate with the Murray Institute/University of St. Thomas.
+To further benefit our readers, Mrs. Commers has completed her course work with the University of St. Thomas and is a Licensed Reading Specialist.

 Annette Crider has a Bachelor of Science with a major in Elementary Education and a Master of Education with a major in counseling.
 She is originally from Michigan where she taught kindergarten, first and third grade and then worked as a high school counselor.
 After moving to Minnesota, she worked as a high school Student Success Coordinator and a middle school counselor.
 She started at Providence in the fall of 2015.
 She is a member of the National Education Association and the Learning Disabilities Association of America.
 She is also a licensed K-12 school counselor.